eDonnes124/Town-Of-Us-R/README.md

 ## Escapist
 ### **Aligment: Impostor (Support)**

 The Escapist can teleport to a different location.
 Once per round the Escapist can mark a location to which they can then escape to later in the round.
+This role also appears when a [Transporter](#transporter) is converted in Cultist mode.

 ### Game Options